GeorgeSmirnis/e-commerce/README.md

 - Requires **.NET 9** installed.
 - Backend is the main focus – the frontend may contain incomplete or placeholder details.
 - Sometimes **UserService** and **ProductService** may shut down unexpectedly.
 If that happens, you may need to restart them manually with `docker compose restart userservice productservice`.
+- No pre-seeding, you create a user from the beggining a product and an order.

 ---